mattconners/mattconners.github.io/README.md

 The purpose of this site is to share some resources I have found helpful for learning how to do data sciences.
-It includes some books, some excellent repositories, and some pieces I've written to help my understanding (in the spirit of "if you can't explain it you don't understand it).
+It includes some books, some excellent repositories, and some pieces I've written to help my understanding (in the spirit of "if you can't explain it you don't understand it").

 ## Doing Data Science